School Board Policy 211 -

-A. Pursuant to Minn.
-Stat. § 466.07, Subd.
-1, the school district shall defend and indemnify any School Board member or school district employee for damages in school-related litigation, including punitive damages, claimed or levied against the School Board member or employee, provided that he or she was acting in the performance of the duties of the position and was not guilty of malfeasance, willful neglect of duty, or bad faith.
+A. Pursuant to Minnesota Statutes section 466.07, subdivision 1, the school district shall defend and indemnify any School Board member or school district employee for damages in school-related litigation, including punitive damages, claimed or levied against the School Board member or employee, provided that the School Board member or employee was acting in the performance of the duties of the position and was not guilty of malfeasance, willful neglect of duty, or bad faith.

-B. Pursuant to Minn.
-Stat. § 123B.25(b) with respect to teachers employed by the school district, upon written request of the teacher involved, the school district shall provide legal counsel for any school teacher against whom a claim is made or action is brought for recovery of damages in any tort action involving physical injury to any person or property or for wrongful death arising out of or in connection with the employment of the teacher with the school district.
+B. Pursuant to Minnesota Statutes section 123B.25(b) with respect to teachers employed by the school district, upon written request of the teacher involved, the school district must provide legal counsel for any school teacher against whom a claim is made or action is brought for recovery of damages in any tort action involving physical injury to any person or property or for wrongful death arising out of or in connection with the employment of the teacher with the school district.
 The school district will choose legal counsel after consultation with the teacher.

 C. Data Practices

 Educational data and personnel data maintained by the school district may be sought as evidence in a civil proceeding.
-The school district will release the data only pursuant to the Minnesota Government Data Practices Act, Minn.
-Stat.
-Ch.
-13, and to the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g and related regulations.
-When an employee is subpoenaed and is expected to testify regarding educational data or personnel data, he or she is to inform the building administrator or designated supervisor, who shall immediately inform the superintendent or designee.
-No School Board member or employee may release data without consultation in advance with the school district official who is designated as the authority responsible for the collection, use and dissemination of data.
+The school district will release the data only pursuant to the Minnesota Government Data Practices Act, Minnesota Statutes chapter 13 and to the Family Educational Rights and Privacy Act, 20 United States Code section 1232g and related regulations.
+When an employee is subpoenaed and is expected to testify regarding educational data or personnel data, the employee will inform the building administrator or designated supervisor, who shall immediately inform the Superintendent or designee.
+No School Board member or employee may release data without consultation in advance with the school district official designated as the responsible authority for the collection, use and dissemination of data.

-The policy of the school district is that its officers and employees will normally not be involved in providing service of process for third parties in the school setting.
+School district officers and employees will normally not be involved in providing service of process for third parties in the school setting.

 Leave for employees appearing in court, either when sued or under subpoena to testify, will be considered in accordance with school district personnel policies and applicable collective bargaining agreements.